Treon-Studio/munaqadh/frontend/README.md

-# 🦜 Zycash Dashboard
+# 🦜 Munaqadh

 ## 📋 Detail
-Zycash Dashboard is a modern web dashboard built with Next.js 15+, Tailwind CSS 4, and TypeScript.
+Munaqadh is a modern web dashboard built with Next.js 15+, Tailwind CSS 4, and TypeScript.
 It provides a robust foundation for scalable, maintainable, and beautiful web applications.

 ## 📄 Product Requirement & Design